JayMartMedia/templates/README.md

 # Node API with TypeScript

-Build a Node CLI tool using Typescript, TSC, and Express.
+Build a Node API using Typescript, TSC, and Express.

 `npx degit jaymartmedia/templates/node-api-ts my-new-ts-api`